snadim02/snadim02.github.io/_posts/2022-06-25-bathroom-reno.md

 ---

 Ah, the joys and horrors of **POTTY TRAINING** !!!
 Let me tell you what is **NOT** going to work:
-A bathroom where the kids can't... access the toilet :toilet: :x:, turn the light on/off :bulb: :x:, or wash/dry their hands :soap: :x:.
+A bathroom where the kids can't... access the toilet :toilet: :x:, turn the light on/off :bulb: :x:, or wash/dry their hands :palms_up_together: :x:.
 (Plus anyway this bathroom was gross and weird.)

 ### The problems: too many to list?!